-- Allowance for retail sale.
-A handful of states has legalized marijuana for medical purposes and recreational use.
-These states include Alaska, California, Colorado, Washington, Maine, Massachusetts Nevada and Oregon.
+- Allowance for retail sale: A handful of states have legalized marijuana for medical purposes and recreational use.
+These states include Alaska, California, Colorado, Washington, Maine, Massachusetts, Nevada and Oregon.

 While medical marijuana is legal in many states, this does not mean that patients’ health insurance will provide coverage.
-Yet, states with more progressive medical and recreational marijuana laws may be the first to push for a movement toward insurance coverage.
+States with more progressive medical and recreational marijuana laws may be the first to push for a movement toward insurance coverage.

 Have There Been Attempts to Approve Medical Marijuana for Insurance Coverage?

 Medical marijuana may not be covered by insurance now, but that does not mean the issue hasn’t been discussed.
 In October 2012, the United States Court of Appeals for the District of Columbia heard the case Americans for Safe Access, et al. v.
 Drug Enforcement Administration.
 The petitioners brought the case before the court to change marijuana’s drug classification.

 The petitioners argued marijuana should no longer be a Schedule I drug.
 Changing the drug’s classification would be a significant step toward changing federal marijuana laws and opening the door to medical marijuana and health insurance coverage.
 The petitioners had support from 70 medical professionals, according to Insurance Quotes.

 Ultimately, the court dismissed the case in January 2013.
 Though marijuana remains a Schedule I drug, the case was an indicator of shifting sentiment.
 In 2016, the DEA reviewed the drug classification of marijuana again.
 Marijuana remains a Schedule I drug, but the DEA has taken steps to allow more research into the medical value of marijuana.